 Mary Sylla, JD, MPH, has 20 years’ experience focused on incarceration and health.
 She has advocated for prisoners’ rights including access to HIV treatment and prevention, at AIDS Project Los Angeles and the ACLU of Southern California.
 She worked with Centerforce in 2005, and returned in 2017 to serve as Centerforce’s Fund Development Director, focused on funding and capacity building.

-Alana Russaw, Psy.D., has over 8 years’ experience in public health and mental health social services, working in jails and the community providing case management and mental health services, including as a clinical psychologist.
+Alana Russaw, Psy.D., has over 8 years’ experience in public health and mental health social services, working in jails and the community providing case management and mental health services.
 She has a particular passion for work with those who have suffered sexual abuse or domestic violence.
 She has been with Centerforce since 2013, and now serves as the Program Manager of Centerforce Youth Court.

 Abayomi Brame has over 10 years of experience in parenting education and over 25 years’ experience in HIV and health education social services.
 He has been with Centerforce since 2009, has served as program facilitator working in San Quentin State Prison and the Santa Rita Jails and is now the Fatherhood Program Coordinator.

 Lorenzo Parham has 7 years’ experience in the social service field, including work in group homes throughout Alameda County and as a case manager of Transition Age Youth in homeless shelters.
 He has been with Centerforce since early 2016, and serves as a Fatherhood Coach and Youth Court Case Manager.